Waikiki Parc

 This hotel has been renamed Halepuna Waikiki by Halekuna.

-Waikiki Parc is a boutique hotel located in Honolulu, Hawaii.
-The hotel contains 297 studio units.
-The hotel features a rooftop heated swimming pool and fitness room and is the luxury sister property of Halekulani located just across the street on Waikiki Beach.
+Waikiki Parc was a boutique hotel located in Honolulu, Hawaii, since renovated and rebranded as Halepuna Waikiki by Halekulani.
+The hotel contained 297 studio units.
+In the renovation that was redusced to 284 hotel rooms and 4 suites.
+The hotel features a rooftop heated swimming pool and fitness room and is the luxury sister property of Halekulani located just across the street on Gray's Beach in Waikiki.